abinit/abinit/doc/tutorial/eph4zpr.md

     2)    0.5000000  0.5000000  0.5000000   O
 ```

-This is the structure that will be used by Abinit when [[structure]] is used.
+This is the structure that we will be using in the forthcoming examples.
 <!--
 To print the same info in a format that we can directly reuse in the ABINIT input file, use:
 $ abitk crystal_abivars flow_zpr_mgo/w0/t0/outdata/out_DEN.nc
 -->

 Since we want to compute the renormalization of the band gap due to phonons, it is also useful
-to have a look at the KS gaps computed from the $\kk$-mesh used in the GS run.
+to have a look at the KS gaps obtained from the GS run.
 The command is:

 ```md